Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 The Problem

-Even if you have enough power supply, and cable with a working battery, the charging current that actually gets to the cells may be too low or too high.
+Now you have enough power supply.
+Yet the charging current that actually reaches the battery may be too low or high.
 This can happen when the battery management circuits inside the Charge 5 fail.
-Note that these systems read the battery status, and shut off the charging current when they deem the battery to be full.
+Note that these systems read the battery status.
+Then they shut off the charging current when the battery becomes full.

 But when they fail, the battery might get no power at all.
 Thus, it never recharges.
 Again, in this case, the red light might never turn off even with the charger connected.
 You may also see that the speaker doesn’t play as long before going dead.
 Or it might not play at all, except when you’re charging it.